wormholecowboy/programming-notes/git.md

 `edit <commit>       use commit but pause for amending`

-SQUASHING
-run from feature
-`git rebase main --interactive`
-`    pick    // show this in history`
-`    squash  // use commit, but meld into previous`
-`    fixup   // ignore commit msg`

 ALT USING MERGE
-git merge --squash feature-branch  # from main creates an unstaged change on main
+`git merge --squash feature-branch`  from main creates an unstaged change on main
 `git commit -m "Your single commit message"`